waynr/tui48/README.md

 <img align="center" width="50%" height="50%" src="short-demo.gif">

 `tui48` is a clone of the popular single-player sliding tile puzzle video game orginally developed by Gabriele Cirulli.
-Instead using a GUI, it is a TUI appliation -- that is, a "Text User Interface" app meant to be run in tty-based [terminal emulator].
+Instead of using a GUI, it is a TUI application -- that is, a "Text User Interface" app meant to be run in a [terminal emulator].

 I originally developed it after becoming dissatisfied with the poor responsiveness of a touchscreen implementation I was playing on a seatback